jdeluyck/kcoreorg-website/_posts/2004/2004-11-12-the-swan-song-within-temptation.md

 <!--more-->

-Winter has come for me, can&#8217;t carry on.
+Winter has come for me, can't carry on.
-The chains to my life are strong but soon they&#8217;ll be gone.
+The chains to my life are strong but soon they'll be gone.
-I&#8217;ll spread my wings one more time.
+I'll spread my wings one more time.

 Is it a dream?
 All the ones I have loved calling out my name.